 A bit about me...

-I spent 13 years working for the NHS as a cardiac physiologist and in 2017 I was lucky enough to incorporate my love of yoga with a more flexible working pattern and undertake a 200 hour yoga teacher training programme (accredited by Yoga Alliance UK).
+I grew up on a farm in Somerset and spent 13 years working for the NHS as a cardiac physiologist.
+In 2017 I was lucky enough to incorporate my love of yoga with a more flexible working pattern and undertake a 200 hour yoga teacher training programme (accredited by Yoga Alliance UK).
 I've since gone on to complete my pre and post natal training with Sally Parkes, and Children's teacher training with Children's yoga tree giving me an additional 85hours and 40hours Yoga Alliance accreditation respectively.

-I have two children, six and three years old and am loving bringing them up with yoga, seeing the benefit it has on them and giving them tools to keep calm.
+I have two children, seven and four years old and am loving bringing them up with yoga, seeing the benefit it has on them and giving them tools to keep calm.
 This has led me to teach children's yoga in pre schools and also family yoga classes as a great opportunity to bring the family together in a fun laid back hour of yoga.

 In the rush of the lifestyle of having young children it’s important to take time out for yourself (easier said than done)!
 Which is why my Mummy and baby class is a lovely opportunity to take time for you before you feel able to leave little one.